ShaheenHossain/eagle-12.1/doc/howtos/web.rst

 The Views
 '''''''''

-Most :ref:`Eagle ERP views <reference/views>` are implemented through a subclass of :class:`eagle.web.View` which provides a bit of generic basic structure for handling events and displaying model information.
+Most :ref:`Eagle views <reference/views>` are implemented through a subclass of :class:`eagle.web.View` which provides a bit of generic basic structure for handling events and displaying model information.

-The *search view* is considered a view type by the main Eagle ERP framework, but handled separately by the web client (as it's a more permanent fixture and can interact with other views, which regular views don't do).
+The *search view* is considered a view type by the main Eagle framework, but handled separately by the web client (as it's a more permanent fixture and can interact with other views, which regular views don't do).